rails/rails/guides/source/active_record_validations.md

 end
 ```

-You can also use `on:` to define custom contexts.
+You can also use `:on` to define custom contexts.
 Custom contexts need to be
 triggered explicitly by passing the name of the context to `valid?`, `invalid?`,
 or `save`.